GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 PNG Chunk Data
 --------------

-Now, you'll build parsers for each type of chunk data.
-We'll then combine those into a single ``ChunkData`` parser, which will allow us to parse any type of chunk with a single parser, and more importantly, parse many chunks in sequence.
+Now, we'll build parsers for each type of chunk data.
+We'll then combine those into a single ``ChunkData`` parser, which will allow us to parse any type of chunk with a single parser and, more importantly, parse many chunks in sequence.

 PLTE
 ^^^^

-The PLTE chunk contains between 1 and 256 palette entries, which are simply RGB structures as we defined in the section
-:ref:`extended exercise: defining helpful utilities`.
+The PLTE chunk contains between 1 and 256 palette entries, which are simply RGB structures as we defined in the section :ref:`extended exercise: defining helpful utilities`.

 **Exercise:** Write a parser ``PLTEChunkData`` that parses between 1 and 256 ``RGB`` structures.

 .. dropdown:: Solution
     :color: warning